Liverpool 5-5 Arsenal (5-4 on pens): Curtis Jones scores winning spot-kick

 Four of the previous six Premier League title winners have lifted the EFL Cup in the same year - but despite Jurgen Klopp's priorities appearing to lie elsewhere from the wholesale changes he made to his starting line-up, the Reds got off to the perfect start.

-Arsenal had conceded 18 goals in their previous five visits to Anfield.
+Arsenal - who made 11 changes of their own - had conceded 18 goals in their previous five visits to Anfield.
 There have been one or two horror shows down the years and on the night before Halloween, their resolve this time lasted just six minutes as Liverpool were gifted the lead.

 The 18-year-old Williams, making his first-team debut, found Oxlade-Chamberlain in acres of space down the right and the midfielder's low cross was diverted into his own net by Mustafi at the near post.